Spring 2022 Product Release: Enhanced AI, RBAC, and Lateral Attack Detection

 Streamlining Operations to Increase Productivity

-Abnormal ICES helps security teams, messaging teams, and employees save time on inbox management and focus on work that matters.
+Abnormal helps security teams, messaging teams, and employees save time on inbox management and focus on work that matters.

 It should be fast and easy to understand why Abnormal flags any given email as an attack.
 So this quarter, we added more attributes to the information we offer on attachments in the Threat Log.
 Now analysts can quickly see why an email was flagged as malicious with details like MD5 hash, SHA1, file name, and file format surfaced directly on the attack card.